 If you’re worried this may happen at the wrong time, whether you’re on a first date or having a romantic evening with a long-term partner, you’re not alone.

-And make sure you always take your reliever inhaler out with you in case you do have asthma symptoms.
-You could also keep a spare reliever at your partner's house.
+- taking your reliever inhaler out with you, in case you do have asthma symptoms.

 If you’re managing your asthma well, you’re less likely to need to use your reliever inhaler when you’re out on a date.

 But if you do need to use it, try not to worry.
 If you feel self-conscious, you could go to the bathroom to use it, as long as you feel well enough to get there.
 Tell your date you’re having asthma symptoms, so they can check if you’re okay if you don’t come back quickly.
 And make sure you leave the door unlocked, so someone can get to you if you need help.

 Some people find having sex triggers their asthma symptoms.
 This could be due to intense emotions like excitement, or the effects of physical activity.